OffchainLabs/decentralized-timeboost-spec/README.md

 **Inclusion phase**

-The inclusion phase uses the consensus sub-protocol, making a best effort to start the rounds of the consensus sub-protocol at 250 millisecond intervals, and never at less than a 250 millisecond interval.
+The inclusion phase uses the consensus sub-protocol, making a best effort to start the rounds of the consensus sub-protocol at 250 millisecond intervals.

 In each round of the consensus sub-protocol, each committee member submits a candidate list of transactions.
 The consensus round’s result is a list of *N-F* of the candidate lists submitted for that round (or no result, if the consensus round fails).